tc3-japan/web-scraper/web-scraper-k8s/README.md

 ### Change Detection Init Job

-These jobs need to be execute manually after the manifest is deployed correctly.
+These jobs need to be manually executed after the manifest is correctly deployed.

 #### Purchase History
 `kubectl apply -f manifest/scraper-change-detection-init-purchase-history-job.yaml`